 A newly available ARM principal investigator product can be used by scientists to better characterize cloud and precipitation profiles of all conditions, including during heavy precipitation from storms, as well as to validate model simulations.

-The Merged RWP-WACR-ARSCL Cloud Mask and Cloud Type data for the GoAmazon2014/15 field campaign has been released for the year 2014 to 2015.
+The Merged RWP-WACR-ARSCL Cloud Mask and Cloud Type data set for the GoAmazon2014/15 field campaign has been released for the years 2014 to 2015.
 It includes cloud type, cloud top height, radar reflectivity, vertical velocity, and atmospheric states for all conditions.

 - shallow cumulus

 - deep convective clouds